RaspAP/raspap-webgui/BACKERS.md

 Webagentur S - "Like what you and RaspAP are doing." -€20
 Matthew B - "Great project, easy to set up." -£15
 Mikko M - "Thanks for the great RaspAP." -€10
+Oren G - "Needed to create an AP with my pi, this just worked so well!
+Thank you!" -$25